Rei-SwitchBot/faq/en-us/Ceiling Light.md

 - ZIP/Postal Code
 - A screenshot of your order

----

 *If you have already provided this information, our team will review it and follow up with you shortly.
-Thank you for your patience, and please let us know if you need further assistance. *Kindly note that free replacement services may not be available for devices that are no longer under warranty or were purchased through non-official channels.
+Thank you for your patience, and please let us know if you need further assistance.

-Thank you for your understanding, and we're here to support you if you need further assistance!
+*Please note that the accessories are shipped from our Hong Kong warehouse and it takes about two weeks to arrive.
+We appreciate your patience and understanding!

 ---